 Lieutenant, Accreditation Manager

-Lieutenant Fuller is the Merrimack College Police Department’s Accreditation Manager responsible for maintaining standards in compliance with those set by the Massachusetts Police Accreditation Commission.
+Lieutenant Fuller is the department’s Accreditation Manager responsible for maintaining standards in compliance with those set by the Massachusetts Police Accreditation Commission.

 She has been in campus law enforcement since 1992 when she graduated from the full-time Special State Police Officer Academy.